EtheaDev/SVGIconImageList/README.md

 Many thanks to **Vincent Parrett** and **Kiriakos Vlahos** for their great contibution.

-**TSVGIconImageList** and **TSVGIconImage** are similar to **TSVGImageList** and **TSVGImage** included into project: [https://github.com/ekot1/DelphiSVG.git](https://github.com/ekot1/DelphiSVG.git) but those versions are more efficient in performances, and adds some features like SVGText property, store icons in binary or SVGText format into dfm and more...
+**TSVGIconImageList** and **TSVGIconImage** are similar to **TSVGImageList** and **TSVGImage** included into project: [https://github.com/ekot1/DelphiSVG.git](https://github.com/ekot1/DelphiSVG.git) but those versions are more efficient in performances, with many fixes added, plus some features like SVGText property, store icons in Text format into dfm, GrayScale and FixedColor, VirtualImageList support and more...

 **TSVGIconImageListFMX** and **TSVGIconImageFMX** are similar to **TIconFontsImageListFMX** and **TIconFontsImage** included into similar project made by Ethea for Icon Fonts: [https://github.com/EtheaDev/IconFontsImageList](https://github.com/EtheaDev/IconFontsImageList)